gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 `window.AmazonLoginPlugin.signOut(Function success, Function failure)`

-**Android devices without Amazon Shopping App will leave a session of the Chrome browser still lingering and it would be advised to manage that if you are concerned about user security.**
+**Android devices without the Amazon Shopping App will leave a session of the Chrome browser still lingering and it would be advised to manage that if you are concerned about user security.**

 ### Authorize Device